circleci/circleci-docs/jekyll/_cci2/orb-author.md

 ## Introduction

 This orb authoring guide assumes you have read the [Introduction to authoring an orb]({{site.baseurl}}/2.0/orb-intro) document and claimed your namespace.
-At this point you are ready to develop and orb.
+At this point you are ready to develop an orb.

 Whether you are writing your first orb or getting ready for production level, we recommend using our [orb development kit](#orb-development-kit) to get started.
 Alternatively, as orbs are packages of [reusable configuration]({{site.baseurl}}/2.0/reusing-config), they can be written [manually]({{site.baseurl}}/2.0/orb-author-validate-publish), as singular `yaml` files, and published using our [circleci orb cli]({{site.baseurl}}/2.0/local-cli/#installation).